Get Gardening this January!

 If you are tired of your garden layout now is a very good time to plan a New garden, decide what you’d like to move and, where and what you are going to plant this year.

 There are a good variety of bedding plants that will thrive at this time of year, and you will find a good variety of cyclamens, pansies and primulas available to plant.
 Look out and see if you can find any cowslips for sale, they are a native wildflower in the primula family with a lovely yellow flower.
 All of these plants will do very well in beds, pots and hanging baskets.
-There some perennials that look great this time of too, the like of hellebores and heathers.
+There are some perennials that look great this time of year too such as hellebores and heathers.

 Helping the birds on Frosty Mornings!